-SOCIAL HISTORY HAPPY HOUR- Flying Buses and other Oddities on Mt HoodSaturday September 30 6:30pm
+SOCIAL HISTORY HAPPY HOUR: Geology of Mt HoodSaturday June 30 6:30pm

 2017 Contest Winners!
 Best in Show: Tirzah Vest, with an Honorable Mention to Areli Torres and Makayla Jones Other finalists (not shown) were Calla Baker, Raina Shriever, Natalie Hunt and Mahleah Alexander of Estacada Middle School.
 Special thanks to Columbia Sportswear for their very generous prize donations!Read more